 - Systems interoperability, Information Integration and Information Exchange

 The old 2008 Formal English dictionary version is free available via the download area.

 A break-through in the technology of information and knowledge modeling.

 The definition of Gellish Formal English is available for licensees or can be purchased via the webshop.
-Gellish can be used and implemented in various ways, including in conventional SQL database systems, or in XML using the Gellish XML Schema definition of a Gellish ExpressionTable, or in RDF, OWL or in simple CSV files or as spreadsheet tables.
+Gellish can be used and implemented in various ways, including in conventional SQL database systems, or in XML using the Gellish XML Schema definition of a Gellish Expression Format, or in RDF, OWL or in simple CSV files or as spreadsheet tables.
 Gellish Formal English is an 'embedded language', which means that it does not need a meta-language for its definition.

 Read more about the exploitation of the power of:

 Gellish.net is a not-for-profit organization that offers:

 Each concept in Gellish is represented by a unique identifer (a Gellish UID) which is an arbitrary language independent number.
 Translations of terms and phrases in various languages share the same UID.
 Thus other Gellish variants, such as Gellish Formal Dutch (Gellish Formeel Nederlands), share the same concepts (UID's) and kinds of relations.
 This enables that automated translation of Gellish expressions between natural languages for which formal dictionaries are available.